Emmennater/Perspective-Control/README.md

   with the right side of your monitor
 - Press y to calibrate when head is aligned<br>
   with the top side of your monitor
+- Press c to calibrate when head is aligned<br>
+  with the center of your monitor
 - Press m to toggle minimap

 run the html to witness greatness or just go to this link:<br>